 What is the course about?

-Across this inspiring weekend you’ll dive deep into the folk tradition, learning to play a wide range of music in contrasting styles.
 All acoustic instruments are welcome: fiddle, fretted instruments, whistles, flutes, squeeze boxes, melodeons and more.
-Working as both a larger ensemble and in smaller groups, you’ll explore theory and improvisation techniques.
-And, come the evening, we host relaxed ‘sessions’ where everyone can come together to play their own tunes and songs in the true style of longstanding folk traditions.
+Working as part of a larger ensemble and in smaller groups, you’ll explore theory and improvisation techniques.
+In the evenings we’ll have a relaxing “session” where you can play your own tunes and songs, if you wish.

 What will you learn?